Undergraduate BA (Hons)

 Advanced Sports Journalism

-Take this module to develop your sport journalism skills, particularly in a live environment for both broadcast and digital platforms.
-Industry guests will also help to expand your understanding of the role of journalists within sport, of issues such as racism and gender, and of the audience for sport across delivery platforms.
+This module allows you to further develop your sports journalism skills to make you industry ready, including the strategic PR and digital communication skills required to work in club media.
+Leading guests will help expand your understanding of the role of journalists within sport, of issues such as racism and gender within sport, and of the audiences for sport across delivery platforms.

 A number of options from the below list will run each year: